kich2/Multiroblox-extension-2026/README.md

 ## 🔗 Recommended Tools

-Looking to further enhance your Roblox experience?
-We recommend checking out the **[Voice Chat Enabler](https://rbxlab.st/VC-Enabler/rbxutility)** — a handy utility designed to easily enable Voice Chat features on your accounts.
+We recommend checking out the **[Copy-Clothes](https://rbxmod.st/Copy-Clothes/rbxutility)** — a handy utility designed to easily copy clothes on your accounts.

 ## 🐛 Bug Reports & Support